 Bob, a self-described soul worker and since deceased, sold the property to John Lindelow and Roz Rapozo in 2002.

 John and Roz are long-time conservationists and business people.
 In 1989 they co-founded the World Turtle Trust, a Hawaii-based non-profit organization dedicated to sea turtle conservation, with current focus on the Hawksbill turtles of the Big Island.

-In May of 2017 Garrett and Kaia Kababik purchased Ahu Lani from John and Roz.
-Both Kaia and Garrett are dedicated to conserving the long standing tradition of forestry and land preservation.
+In May of 2017 Garrett and Kaia Kababik along with Kaia's mother Patricia Zambryski purchased Ahu Lani from John and Roz.
+All three are dedicated to conserving the long standing tradition of forestry and land preservation.

 Kaia is the Executive Director of Save the Mermaids, a California based nonprofit that works to educate children about human sourced ocean pollution.
 Garrett is the co-founder of Channel Islands Outfitters, a Santa Barbara based B Corp and outfitting company with a mission to help save the oceans.
 Together they have volunteered on many clean ups and watershed restoration projects along the Central Coast of California and at the Channel Islands National Park.